appacitive/builder-docs/server/windows/samples/notification-app/index.md

     //send email
     await email.SendAsync();

 In this sample we are storing the custom SMTP settings provided by the user inside attributes of current logged in user.
+This is done in `SaveSMTPSettings` function as follows

+    //get the user from the context
+    //and set the SMTP settings in the attribute var user = AppContext.UserContext.LoggedInUser;
+    user.SetAttribute("smtp:username", username);
+    user.SetAttribute("smtp:password", password);
+    user.SetAttribute("smtp:host", host);
+    user.SetAttribute("smtp:port", port.ToString());
+    user.SetAttribute("smtp:ssl", enableSSL.ToString());
+    await user.SaveAsync();

 **Saving EmailItem:**

 After sending email we will create an EmailItem and store it in backend, for maintaining history.
 To do this open EmailItem.cs and add following code to `Save` function

+    //add placeholders into the attributes
+    if (PlaceHolders != null && PlaceHolders.Count > 0)
+    {
+        foreach (var key in PlaceHolders.Keys)
+            this.SetAttribute(key, PlaceHolders[key]);
+    }

     //as we need to store this email object in context of user
     //we will create a connection between user and the email object